 [AR-5.4.2-a] The edge enabling application architecture shall provide mechanisms so that the Edge Application Servers are uniquely identifiable.

-[AR-5.4.2-b] The edge enabling application architecture shall provide mechanisms for an Edge Application Server to maintain it's availability information based on variable such as time, location etc.
+[AR-5.4.2-b] The edge enabling application architecture shall support EAS exposing its availability which varies with time, location, etc.

 [AR-5.4.2-c] The edge enabling application architecture shall provide mechanisms to notify an Edge Application Server about relevant changes (e.g. changes in the availability of edge computing services).

+[AR-5.4.2-d] The edge enabling application architecture shall provide mechanisms for an Edge Application Server to register to the Edge Enabler Server.

+[AR-5.4.2-e] The edge enabling application architecture shall provide mechanisms for an Edge Application Server to de-register from the Edge Enabler Server.

+[AR-5.4.2-f] The edge enabling application architecture shall provide mechanisms for the Edge Enabler Server to detect an abnormal termination of an Edge Application Server registration.

 5.5 Edge Application Server discovery

 5.5.1 General